Close

 For these reasons, INEOS continues to invest in Antwerp.
 With the arrival of Project ONE, we are strengthening our presence and increasing the effectiveness of Europe’s chemical sector.

-• 4.
-What will be produced there?
+• What will be built?
+What will be produced?

-• 6.
-Why is Project ONE important for Europe?
+• Why is Project ONE important for Europe?

 In the last 20 years, Europe’s share of the global chemical sector has been cut In half.
 Moreover, for several years now, the European chemical sector has been lagging behind in terms of new investments.
 Therefore, INEOS made the conscious decision to respond to the growing demand for chemical products by building a state-of-the-art site in Europe.
 Antwerp was chosen because of the historical connection with our birthplace.